nabla-c0d3/sslyze/README.md

 Description
 -----------

-SSLyze is a Python tool that can analyze the SSL configuration of a server by connecting to it.
-It is designed to be fast and comprehensive, and should help organizations and testers identify mis-configurations affecting their SSL servers.
+SSLyze is a Python library and a CLI tool that can analyze the SSL configuration of a server by connecting to it.
+It is designed to be fast and comprehensive, and should help organizations and testers identify mis-configurations affecting their SSL/TLS servers.

 Key features include:
-* Multi-processed and multi-threaded scanning: it's very fast.
+* Python API, in order to run scans and process the results directly from Python.
-* **NEW:** SSLyze can also be used as a library, in order to run scans and process the results directly from Python.
+* Scans are automatically dispatched among multiple processes, making them very fast.
 * Performance testing: session resumption and TLS tickets support.
 * Security testing: weak cipher suites, insecure renegotiation, CRIME, Heartbleed and more.
 * Server certificate validation and revocation checking through OCSP stapling.
 * Support for StartTLS handshakes on SMTP, XMPP, LDAP, POP, IMAP, RDP, PostGres and FTP.
 * Support for client certificates when scanning servers that perform mutual authentication.
 * Scan results can be written to an XML or JSON file for further processing.
-* And much more !
+* And much more!

-Getting Started
+Getting started
 ---------------

 SSLyze can be installed directly via pip: